Maryland K-12 AI Leadership Conference 2025 Banner

 Chesapeake Salon B

-No leader wants to reinvent already made elsewhere.
+No leader wants to reinvent mistakes already made elsewhere.
 This session draws on candid stories from districts that stumbled — whether through vendor overpromises, staff resistance, privacy pitfalls, or failed pilots.
 The emphasis is on what leaders would do differently next time and how to build safeguards that prevent missteps.

 Key Takeaways: